idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

                        computing_needs:Workstation
                        fiscal_year:2022

-The input file (triso_1d.i) is a 1D TRISO model.
+There are three input files.
+The first input file (triso_1d.i) is a 1D TRISO model with perfectly spherical geometry.
+The other two input files (triso_2d_aspherical.i and triso_2d_ipyc_cracking.i) are 2D RZ-symmetric TRISO models with spherical geometry and IPyC cracking, respectively.
 Interested readers are referred to [!citep](bison_triso_model) for more details about TRISO modeling capability in Bison.

 The fuel parameters are given in [table:fuel_parameters].
 The irradiation condition is summarized in [table:condition]